RoastBeefSandwichCo/ripple-coins/README.md

    - Ripple-rest must be running.
 Gatewayd optional unless testing pending_withdrawal/deposits endpoints which are provided to the REST api by gatewayd.
    - Ripple-lib must be installed globally, I think
    - Run with "node <module being tested>". "node withdrawal-manager.js" will connect to ripple server, listen for ledger closes, query the API and show available endpoints.
+ - Planned implementation
+   - Will seek integration into gatewayd.
+Alternatively, will package for npm installation.

 ##Outline:
  1. Get notified of pending withdrawals (gatewayd). *DONE.